 Read Also

-- Cryptocurrency : The trend to Cryptocurrencies in the world of Casinos May 28, 2021
+- Cryptocurrency : The NFTs come to the world of Jazz with a concert in virtual reality May 30, 2021

 If these 3,000 families are multiplied by 3.5, corresponding to the average number of inhabitants per home, it means that approximately 10,000 people do not have their own home.
 In other words, close to 50%.